 Using ScrumDo’s import / export feature, you can create a template of cards that can be reused over and over.

 To start, create a sample iteration containing only those cards that repeat.
-When you have the iteration structured the way you want, click the Story List icon for that iteration in the right hand navigation panel.
+When you have the iteration structured the way you want, click the ‘Card List’ tabs displayed in top navigation bar of that iteration.

-This link will take you to the story list page.
+Tab will display all the cards respective to that iteration.
 From here you are able to export the cards (choose the Export button from the toolbar).

 When prompted, give the export a name you’ll remember.
 Don’t include any spaces or a file extension.
 Download the file and save it to an appropriate location (on your computer or network).